2017 NBA Finals: Game 5

-Kevin Durant, who was defeated in the 2012 NBA Finals when his Oklahoma City Thunder were finished off 4-1 by LeBron James' Miami Heat, returned the favor by scoring a team high 39 points in the 4-1 series defeat of James' Cavaliers while being honored as the 2017 Finals MVP.
+Kevin Durant, who was defeated in the 2012 NBA Finals when his Oklahoma City Thunder were finished off 4–1 by LeBron James' Miami Heat, returned the favor by scoring a team high 39 points in the 4–1 series defeat of James' Cavaliers while being honored as the 2017 Finals MVP.
 Stephen Curry added 34 points, 10 assists and six rebounds alongside Draymond Green's 12 big rebounds.
 Andre Iguodala, the 2015 Finals MVP, showed up big off the bench with 20 points.
-LeBron James finished with 41 points, 13 rebounds and eight assists and became the first player in NBA history to average a triple-double in the NBA Finals, a feat made all the more impressive with his excellent shooting percentages of 56% from the field and 38% from behind the arc over the 5-game series, with the only blemishes being his poor free-throw shooting and turnover count.
-Kyrie Irving was the Cavaliers second leading scorer with 26 points on 9 of 22 from the field.
-However, it was the final game of Irving's career with the Cavaliers before he was traded to the Boston Celtics in the off-season.
-J. R. Smith scored his 2017 postseason-best 25 points while going 7 of 8 from beyond the arc.
+LeBron James finished with 41 points, 13 rebounds, and eight assists and became the first player in NBA history to average a triple-double in the NBA Finals, a feat made all the more impressive with his excellent shooting percentages of 56% from the field and 38% from behind the arc over the five-game series, with the only blemishes being his poor free-throw shooting and turnover count.
+Kyrie Irving was Cleveland's second leading scorer with 26 points on 9-of-22 from the field.
+However, it was the final game of Irving's career with the Cavaliers before being traded to the Boston Celtics in the off-season.
+J. R. Smith scored his 2017 postseason-best 25 points while going 7-of-8 from beyond the arc.

 With the win at Oracle, the Warriors became the first Bay Area team to win a championship in their home city since the Oakland A's beat the Los Angeles Dodgers in Game 5 of the 1974 World Series (the San Francisco 49ers won Super Bowl XIX in January 1985 at Stanford Stadium in nearby Stanford and the Oakland Athletics won the 1989 World Series in San Francisco), gaining revenge from their 2016 loss.